cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - commitment_list =
       [(j, hiding_nonce_commitment_j, binding_nonce_commitment_j), ...], a
     list of commitments issued in Round 1 by each participant and sent by the Coordinator.
-    Each element in the list indicates the participant identifier j and their two commitment Element values (hiding_nonce_commitment_j, binding_nonce_commitment_j).
+    Each element in the list indicates a NonZeroScalar identifier j and two commitment Element values (hiding_nonce_commitment_j, binding_nonce_commitment_j).
-    This list MUST be sorted in ascending order by participant identifier.
+    This list MUST be sorted in ascending order by identifier.

   Outputs: a Scalar value representing the signature share